FAQs

 How big are the dogs?

 Sled dogs are the strongest draft animal on the planet.
 They can pull more weight pound-for-pound than draft horses or any other draft animal and do it at a pretty incredible pace!
-Dogs that are actively racing average about 45-50 pounds.
-Our dogs vary in size from 35-65 pounds.
-The girls are usually the smaller dogs, but are great leaders.
-The bigger boys are the muscle of the dogsled team.
+Our dogs vary in size, but most are typically around 50-55 pounds.
 People are most surprised just by how strong they are.
 The dogs can easily pull more than twice their own weight.

 How do you make the dogs pull?